locphan2207/algorithm/README.md

 **Class**
 - Declare a class as a function with Capitalize name
 - To create instance variable, use `this.<variable>`
-- To create methods, use `<Class>.prototype = function() {...}` because when we put methods into prototype, it will be only create one instance of that method inside the prototype.
-Every instances of the class will look to that prototype to search for/use that method
+- To create methods, use `<Class>.prototype = function() {...}` because when we put methods into `prototype`, it will be only create one instance of that method inside its `prototype`.
+Every instances of the class will look to that `prototype` to search for/use that method
+- `static` method is same as Class method, it can be called without the need of creating class instances
 - Ex:
 ```javascript
   function Kitten(name, age) {